 Pro Tips

-- The potatoes can be any potatoes cut into about 1-inch chunks, but if using Russet potatoes, peel the thick skin.
-Something like red or Yukon Gold potatoes work well.
+- Any potato can be used, cut into about 1-inch or smaller chunks.
+If using Russet potatoes, peel the thick skin.
+Red or Yukon Gold potatoes are suggested.

 - The carrots can be baby carrots, but cut-up whole carrots will have more flavor.